OctopusDeployLabs/SpaceCloner/docs/UseCase-KeepInstancesInSync.md

 - `VariableMachineScopingMatch` - set to `SkipUnlessExactMatch`
 - `VariableAccountScopingMatch` - set to `SkipUnlessExactMatch`
 - `VariableCertificateScopingMatch` - set to `SkipUnlessExactMatch`
+- `VariableTenantTagsScopingMatch` - set to `SkipUnlessExactMatch`
 - `InfrastructureEnvironmentScopingMatch` - set to `SkipUnlessExactMatch`
 - `InfrastructureTenantScopingMatch` - set to `SkipUnlessExactMatch`
+- `InfrastructureTenantTagsScopingMatch` - set to `SkipUnlessExactMatch`

 Deployment Process Option:
 - `ProcessCloningOption` - Set it to `SourceOnly` as the instances are a 1:1 mirror.